-On April 7, 2016, the Board, upon the recommendation of the Nominating Committee, made equity grants to non-employee directors.
-For the 2016 fiscal year, each non-employee director received options to purchase 2,000 shares of the Company's common stock, at an exercise price of \$40.59 per share, the closing price of the Company's common stock on the date of grant, and 1,000 shares of restricted common stock.
-In addition, for his services as Chairman of the Board, Robert E. Brown, Jr. received additional options to purchase 1,250 shares of the Company's common stock at an exercise price of \$40.59 per share.
-The options and restricted common stock vest on the first anniversary of the grant date.
+In 2019, the Board, upon the recommendation of the Nominating and Corporate Governance Committee, approved equity grants to non-employee directors.
+For the 2019 fiscal year, each incumbent non-employee director received an option to purchase 2,409 shares of the Company's common stock, at an exercise price of \$66.39 per share, the closing price of the Company's common stock on the date of grant, and 1,991 shares of restricted common stock.
+In addition, for his services as Chairman of the Board, Robert E. Brown, Jr. received an additional option to purchase 718 shares of the Company's common stock at an exercise price of \$66.39 per share and 593 shares of restricted common stock.
+The option and restricted common stock vest on the first anniversary of the grant date.
 These grants are noted in the table below.